-- Note: To ensure that this work is completed to Council's satisfaction, this consent by separate condition, may impose one or more Infrastructure Works Bonds. - Note: When a large Roads Act is required, then four (4) weeks is to be allowed for assessment. - Note: Road has the same meaning as in the Roads Act 1993. - Note: The intent of this condition is that the design of the road, footpaths, driveway crossings and public stormwater drainage works must be detailed and approved prior to the issue of any Construction Certificate.
+Note: To ensure that this work is completed to Council's satisfaction, this consent by separate condition, may impose one or more Infrastructure Works Bonds.

+Note: When an application under the Roads Act is required, then four (4) weeks is to be allowed for assessment.

+Note: road has the same meaning as in the Roads Act 1993.

+Note: The intent of this condition is that the design of the road, footpaths, driveway crossings and public stormwater drainage works must be detailed and approved prior to the issue of any Construction Certificate.
 Changes in levels may arise from the detailed design of buildings, road, footpath, driveway crossing grades and stormwater.
 Changes required under Road Act 1993 approvals may necessitate design and levels changes under this consent.
-This may in turn require the applicant to seek to amend this consent.
-Standard Advising: K24 - Note: In accordance with the Woollahra Local Planning Panel Operational Procedures the votes are recorded on this planning matter.
+This may in turn require the Applicant to seek to amend this consent.

+In accordance with the Woollahra Local Planning Panel Operational Procedures the votes are recorded on this planning matter.